DBO-DKFZ/SCP-Robustness-Benchmark/README.md

 ## Results

 We provide the full corruption and perturbation results for all architectures broken down for each transformation type and averaged across all five repetitions.
-For [SAM-C](https://docs.google.com/spreadsheets/d/1Qo52dAkE55bR6AZTOBdJmI-VYn_XtxlR_kePeHihe3Y/edit?usp=sharing) we show both the *mCBE* (sheet 1) and *relative mCBE* (sheet 2).
+For [SAM-C](https://docs.google.com/spreadsheets/d/1Qo52dAkE55bR6AZTOBdJmI-VYn_XtxlR_kePeHihe3Y/edit?usp=sharing) we show both the *mBCE* (sheet 1) and *relative mBCE* (sheet 2).
 For [SAM-P](https://docs.google.com/spreadsheets/d/1bx8h27CFBtzQkDnW3ltXAjzCMJSRKC4tcIZaDgK10dw/edit?usp=sharing) we show the *mFR*.
 In each spreadsheet, Table 1 shows the unadjusted results while Table 2 shows the results that were adjusted by our AlexNet baseline.

 ## Submission